 The Trading Standards Service continued to respond to all enquiries and complaints as directed through to it.
-These enquiries and complaints typically come from a number of sources including the post, the trading standards mailbox and from the "Citizens Advice Consumer service".
+These enquiries and complaints typically come from several sources including the post, the trading standards mailbox and from the "Citizens Advice Consumer service".

-The Service received some 4869 such enquiries in 2022/2023.
+The Service received some 3872 such enquiries in 2023/2024.